2021 WoodWorks Partners

 WoodWorks’ value lies in its expertise and credibility.
 By supporting all wood building systems and technologies, we’re able to help teams identify the most appropriate wood solutions for their projects, while providing the knowledge and resources to use them effectively.
-This could not be done without support from funding and partner organizations that represent all facets of the industry.
+As a nonprofit organization, this could not be done without the support from funding and partner organizations that represent all facets of the industry.

 Market Development Partners

 To learn about the benefits of WoodWorks Partnership or to be included in the Manufacturer & Supplier Directory, contact or .
 For questions about the WoodWorks Innovations Network, contact .

 The following organizations and websites offer additional information on forests, wood products and the design of wood buildings.

 - American Wood Council – Leading developer of engineering data, technology, and standards on structural wood products in the U.S. These tools are used widely by design professionals, building officials, and manufacturers of traditional and engineered wood products to ensure the safe and efficient design and use of wood structural components.
 Key resource for code and standard information.

 - Think Wood – Promotes the economic, environmental and societal benefits of using softwood lumber in commercial, community and non-residential building applications.
 Contextualizes innovative technologies and practices that involve softwood lumber; identifies and introduces innovators in the field to architects, engineers, researchers, designers and developers.